 I. All applicants for undergraduate admissions must:

-- Complete an application for admission and pay a $50 application fee.
+- Complete an application and pay a $50 application fee.

 - Send official transcripts of all previous study and provide proof of graduation from high school, or having received a GED.

 - Write an essay describing why you want to attend Athena University, why you think you are prepared to be successful at Athena University, and what you hope to accomplish in your life after graduation from Athena University.

 - Complete Athena University admissions test, or submit scores from SAT or ACT examinations, or submit prior college credit in English and Math.